Saturn/patrickmcmichael.org/content/blog/wfh-fitbit-steps/index.md

 ![Average Steps per Month in 2019 vs 2020](./steps2019vs2020months.png)

 Surprisingly, for April I did more steps for that month in 2019 than in 2020.
-So I did not neccesarrily increase the number of steps right away.
+So I did not necessarily increase the number of steps right away.

 ## Conclusion

 When I had to work from home due to Covid-19 I did consider not having the commute would benefit me hugely.
 [Long commutes make you fat, tired, and miserable (VOX, 2015)
 ](https://www.vox.com/2015/5/20/8629881/commuting-health-happiness) is an interesting article which shows the negative effects on people who have longer commutes.

 For me, the long commute was also not always bad.
 The journey to work forced me to wake up and "ease in" to the day rather than sit down at a desk straight away.
 I often listened to audiobooks or podcasts which passed the time.
-The journey home was less pleasant as it took longer and I was already tired from working for the previous seven or eight hours.
+The journey home was less pleasant as it took longer, and I was already tired from working for the previous seven or eight hours.

 You can look at the code I have used on this [GitHub Gist](https://gist.github.com/Saturn/d71778662f1018598fce47cc7112dcab).